princ0301/fraud-detection/README.md

 - Models degrade over time as fraud patterns evolve

 ### The Solution
-A real-time API that scores every transaction in **< 100ms**, explains *why* it flagged a transaction using SHAP values, and monitors for data drift automatically.
+A real-time API that scores every transaction, explains *why* it flagged a transaction using SHAP values, and monitors for data drift automatically.

 ---